pagaris/placement/README.en.md

   - It's validated to check if it can be financed by Pagaris.
 If it isn't nothing is shown.
   - One or more example loan offers can be shown
 3. If a valid referrer (`ref`) is given, the shown content can include the merchant's name and logo
+4. A (text) link can be shown instad of a button.
+It serves the same purpose as the button, i.e. it shows more info. about Pagaris when clicked.

 # Usage